I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksframetime.md

 ## Members

 `Duration`

 Specifies the duration in presentation time units.

 `FrameFlags`

 Specifies the flags specific to the next frame, or to all frames.
 Flags are described on the reference page for <a href="..\ks\ns-ks-ksallocator_framing.md">KSALLOCATOR_FRAMING</a>.

 `Reserved`

 Set to zero.

 ## Remarks
-        Note that this is an optional property, which need only be implemented if the pin instance understands the specifics of the media type it is transporting.</p>
+Note that this is an optional property, which need only be implemented if the pin instance understands the specifics of the media type it is transporting.

 ## Requirements
 | &nbsp; | &nbsp; |